 - Inventory Control Manager

-All payments must be paid in full two weeks prior to the start of each course.
-Please note, that you will not be able to attend a course if a balance is due.
-You have the option of paying in full by credit card, or by making a minimum payment of $100 at registration, however, ensuring the balance due is paid two weeks before the course begins.
+All payments must be paid in full two weeks prior to the start of this offering.
+An attendee will not be allowed to attend this offering if a balance is due.
+Course enrollments are limited.
+To reserve your seat, you may pay a $500 deposit, or pay in full by credit card or check when you register.
 You will receive email reminders if you have a balance due.
 Otherwise, if paying by a check or purchase order, these payments can be mailed to:

 University of Vermont CDE